Updated 26-5-2023

 Recertification

-12. In order to keep the certificate the LQT-BE, Day Walk must be recertified every 3 years.
+12. To keep the certificate the LQT-BE, Day Walk must be recertified every 3 years.

 13. Recertification takes place: